-About 20 percent of the world’s population suffers from some form of chronic pain.
-In the United States, between four and eight percent of the population is estimated to be affected by high impact chronic pain.
-Conventional treatment of severe pain consists primarily of anti-inflammatory drugs, antidepressants, antispasmodic drugs, and opioids (a group of substances with a morphine-like mechanism of action).
+About 20-25 percent of the world’s adult population suffers from some form of chronic pain and between six and eight percent of the population suffers from severe chronic pain.
+Conventional treatment consists mainly of anti-inflammatory drugs, antidepressants, anticonvulsant drugs and opioids (a group of substances with a morphine-like mechanism of action).

-In chronic pain conditions such as neuropathic pain, phantom pain and pain associated with various types of back injuries, which in conventional treatment require daily medication, pain relief can be achieved by treating the patient with an AAV vector that “instructs” the body to establish the pain-relieving mechanism itself.
-In this way, one can achieve long-term pain relief without daily medication.
+In severe chronic pain where the possibilities for spontaneous reduction of the pain are considered excluded or unlikely and which with conventional treatment requires daily medication, the intention is to achieve pain relief by treating the patient with an AAV vector that makes the body produce the pain-relieving peptide itself.
+In this way, long-term pain relief can be achieved without daily medication.
 Since the AAV vector encodes the peptide, the mechanism of action and thus the expected effect are the same as in direct administration of the peptide.

 An independent evaluation of the potential of COZY01 as a future pain treatment is underway at the National Institutes of Health (NIH) in the US, in a government-funded program (Preclinical Screening Platform for Pain, PSPP) aimed at finding pain management alternatives that are not opioid-based and that are not addictive or result in tolerance development.
 COZY01 has passed the first level of three and has been selected to move on to the next level where the substance will be tested in a behavioral model and in different pain models.